Superstars who served in the U.S. military

-As we reflect on the sacrifices of our troops on Memorial Day, WWE.com salutes 10 Superstars from different eras who fought for their country before battling in WWE.
+In honor of Veterans Day, WWE.com salutes 12 Superstars from different eras who fought for their country before battling in WWE.

 After competing in his first match in 1986, Road Dogg made the selfless decision to put his career on hold and join the United States Marine Corps.
 After serving a tour of duty, the former Intercontinental Champion made his return to sports-entertainment, competing in WCW and Smokey Mountain Wrestling before joining WWE.